 As a freelancer, you’re considered a self-employed individual in the eyes of the government.
 This means you’ll need to separate your business finances from your personal finances for tax purposes.
 As a freelancer, you must track your income, monitor your expenses, keep up with invoicing, manage your taxes, and much more.
 But never fear.
 There are a variety of tools to help:

 - QuickBooks Self-Employed: It’s important to know exactly how much money you have coming in and how much you have going out of your freelancing business in order to be successful.
 QuickBooks Self-Employed helps you keep track of your finances, which is especially important at tax time.
 Taxes are different for self-employed freelancers compared to employed individuals.
 QuickBooks Self-Employed allows you to track your income and expenses.
 Plus, you’ll be ready at the end of the year when you file taxes.

-- PayPal: Getting paid is the best part of being a freelancer!
+- PayPal: Getting paid is the best part of being a freelancer.
 If your clients are open to paying you online, PayPal is an easy way to accept payments.
 Be sure to set up a PayPal account for your freelancing business that is separate from your personal PayPal account.
-You can add your PayPal details to your invoices and get paid quickly online.
+You can add your PayPal details to your invoices to get paid quickly online.

 Many freelancers don’t need much more than a computer and an internet connection to thrive.
 With the right preparation and mindful actions, you can enjoy the flexibility of working without a traditional “boss” at the hours you choose.
 QuickBooks Self-Employed app helps freelancers, contractors, and sole proprietors track manage your business on the go.
 Download the app.